Rice Krispie pumpkins treats are a great Halloween party food to make with the kids, and they're ready to serve in just 20 minutes.

 You'll only need six ingredients to make these Rice Krispie pumpkins and you can do them with kids of all ages - they're a great way to get young children excited about making things in the kitchen.
 All you need to do is melt the marshmallows, then mix them together with Rice Krispies, butter, and orange food colouring.
 Once the mixture has cooled a little, your little helpers can shape the pumpkins with their hands.
 It's sticky work, but we find that makes them enjoy it all the more.
 You can serve them as they are but they also look great perched on top of a chocolate cake with some crumbled-up chocolate cookies to resemble the soil of a pumpkin patch.

 - 150g mini marshmallows, melted

 - 75g unsalted butter, melted

 - 10 drops orange food colouring

 - ½ x 75g pack Mikado milk chocolate biscuits

-Top tip for making Halloween rice krispie pumpkins
+Top tips for making Halloween Rice Krispie pumpkins